 A typical battery consists of three main components:

-Anode (Negative Terminal): The electrode where oxidation occurs.
-In a lead-acid battery, this is made of sponge lead.
+Anode (Negative Terminal): It is the electrode responsible for oxidation.
+In a lead-acid battery, this would be the composition of sponge lead.

-Cathode (Positive Terminal): The electrode where reduction occurs.
-In a lead-acid battery, this is made of lead dioxide (PbO2).
+Cathode (Positive Terminal): It serves as the electrode that also allows reduction.
+Again, a lead-acid battery is made from lead dioxide (PbO2).

-Electrolyte: A chemical medium (often a liquid) that allows ions to move between the anode and cathode, facilitating the chemical reactions.
+Electrolyte: This is a chemically active medium within the lead-acid battery that allows ions to move between the anode and cathode during reactions.

 2. Chemical Reactions